module Froc:Functional reactive programmingsig..end

 in time, with a possibly different value at each instant; when an

-.
+event takes value v we say it occurs with value v or fires v.
 Values are sent to an event using the associated event sender.
 A behavior or an event is a signal when we don't

 care to specify which one it is, and we say a signal "changes" to